GhentCDH/BlinkenLichten/README.md

 > ESP32-controlled LED strip with a Python HTTP bridge, webhook-driven effects, and a minimalist web UI.

 BlinkenLichten lets you control an addressable LED strip attached to an ESP32 using simple serial commands.

-A Python webserver exposes HTTP endpoints (and a basic HTML page) and reacts to GitHub push webhooks: if every commit message follows the Conventional Commits specification you get a celebratory rainbow; if any commit breaks the rules the strip flashes red.
+A Python webserver exposes HTTP endpoints (and a basic HTML page) and reacts to GitHub push webhooks with some processing behind it:

+* For a push message it checks the commit messages.
+If tit follows the Conventional Commits specification you get a celebratory rainbow; if any commit breaks the rules the strip flashes red.
+* For succesfully finished workflows, the led strip reacts with green flashes.

 ## 1. Overview & architecture

 - ESP32 runs the sketch in `src/main.cpp` (FastLED + EEPROM persistence).
 - Host machine runs `blinkenlichten/blinkenlichten.py` bridging HTTP → Serial.
-- Browser UI served at `/` allows manual triggering.
-- GitHub sends push events → server validates signature & commit messages → selects effect.
+- GitHub sends webhook events & selects effect.

 ![Architecture diagram](./media/schema.svg)

-If pyserial is missing the server degrades to a dry‑run mode (logs commands, no hardware calls).

 ---